 data_type=VectorDataType.VD_FLOAT_32,

-dimension=4, # Number of dimensions for the vector: 4.
-Distance measurement algorithm for the vector: dot product.
+dimension=4, # Number of vector dimensions: 4.
+Distance measurement algorithm used for the vector: dot product.

 metric_type=VectorMetricType.VM_DOT_PRODUCT